Electoral Bill: Senate stands down move to override Buhari - Vanguard News

 He had explained that the president declined endorsement of the bill due to some drafting issues and the period fixed for political parties’ primaries, among others.

-In Auguat, Enang had clarified that the bill, which was forwarded to the President on Aug.
+In August, Enang had clarified that the bill, which was forwarded to the President on Aug.
 3, was “alive and awaiting assent.’’

 The clarification was against the backdrop of media report that Buhari had again vetoed the bill forwarded to him for assent.